nischal170/Youtubify/README.md

 ## How to use
   Run ```Youtubify.py``` and follow the instructions

-  You'll be asked to authenticate,authenticate and provide the authentication token.
+  You'll be asked to authentication,authenticate and provide the authentication token.